najwazakia/Civil-Servant-Calculator/README.md

 This program allows user to calculate civil servants' basic salary and allowances based on their class/rank, marital status, number of children, and position.

-IMPORTANT NOTE: This program may contain inaccurate data that is not relatable on current situation.
+IMPORTANT NOTE: Please be aware that this program may contain inaccurate data that is not relatable on current situation.
 This program was only written to show how programming in C++ works.